 You know your crazy popular Google+ update?
 Guess what?
 Now it’s possible to tell Google you’re the author and boost your Author Rank.

-This is (potentially) huge.
-Now you can get credit for all the excellent content you write, regardless of where you write it.
+Now you may get credit for all the excellent content you write, regardless of where you write it.
 This could lead to more visibility in search results.
 More visibility in search results could lead to more traffic, more income, more a lot of things.
-Hello.